s-fatin/image-manipulation-software/README.md

 # Image Manipulation Software

 A small graphical image editor written in C, using the [IUP](https://www.tecgraf.puc-rio.br/iup/) toolkit for the GUI.
-Built as a structured-programming exercise: pixel data is read, manipulated, and written back out entirely by hand — no ready-made grayscale/blur/etc. functions from an image library.
+Pixel data is read, manipulated, and written back out entirely by hand — no ready-made grayscale/blur/etc. functions from an image library.

 Works on **24-bit uncompressed BMP** images only.